How to Know When to Break Up

 2. Do it in private

-Best place for a breakup?
+What’s the best place for a breakup?

-Your partner’s place, so they can cry privately once you have announced the breakup and left.
-Nothing worse than having to walk the streets of a city, sobbing and looking for a taxi to take you home.
+There is nothing worse than having to walk the streets of a city, sobbing and looking for a taxi to take you home.

 3. Be thoughtful about the timing of the breakup